koyuspace/fossil/README.md

 - valac - the Vala compiler
 - meson - the build system
 - cmake - used by meson
-- granite - to enable darkmode on elementary OS
 - python 3.x
 - json-glib
 - gnutls